chakra-ui/chakra-ui/.changeset/dull-jars-approve.md

 > Credits to `framer-motion` for doing the hard work for this utilities

+- Added `useFocusOnPointerDown` to get Safari to detect the correct `event.relatedTarget` when you blur a focused element.

 ### Focus Management

 Set `preventScroll` option to be `true` by default, setting focus on an element